youngd24/ThinClient/Wyse/7000/README.md

 ## Memory

-The 7010 I picked up came with 4GB RAM, all in (1) DDR-3 chip.
-There are 2 memory slots on the motherboard and the tech sheet says it can take up to 16GB RAM in (2) DDR-3 8GB chips.
-Even running a full Ubuntu desktop I'm using around half the memory it has installed but given the relatively low cost of DDR-3 memory a 16GB upgrade is in the near future.
+The 7010 I picked up came with 4GB RAM, all in (1) DDR3 chip.
+There are 2 memory slots on the motherboard and the tech sheet says it can take up to 16GB RAM using (2) DDR3 8GB chips.
+Even running a full Ubuntu desktop I'm using around half the memory it has installed but given the relatively low cost of DDR3 memory a 16GB upgrade is in the future.

 ## Display

-You have to go into this remembering these things were made in 2015, 2016 and so on and targeted the average corporate "task worker" type user for virtual desktop computing.
-As a result the base units don't have much in the way of video and only has a DVI connector on it.
+You have to go into this remembering these things were made in like 2015/2016 and targeted the average corporate "task worker" user for virtual desktop computing.
+As a result the base units don't have much in the way of video.
+It has a DVI connector, marked as (1) and a DisplayPort next to it, marked as (2).
+So, it'll do two monitors but you'll have to mix DVI and DisplayPort to do it.
+Weird.

 I've read that the 7020 had additional options for video, apparently in a daughter card, that could drive up to 4 monitors though I've never seen one like this.
 2 ports would be helpful if being used as a workstation but for most headless embedded/dedicated use cases the DVI port will generally be sufficient and go unused.